 What We Know About Women in the Economy Today

-Research from the World Bank, the United Nations, the Global Entrepreneurship Monitor, Deloitte, Ernst & Young, and others demonstrate that the real drivers of the economy are women—as business leaders, employees, consumers and entrepreneurs.
-Investing in women can yield a significant "gender dividend," according to a 2011 Deloitte report urging the public and private sectors to reap this benefit by investing in women and bringing them into leadership positions.
+Research from the World Bank, the United Nations, the Global Entrepreneurship Monitor, Deloitte, Ernst & Young, and others demonstrate that the real drivers of the economy are women —as business leaders, employees, consumers, and entrepreneurs.
+Investing in women can yield a significant boost in economic growth, otherwise known as “the gender dividend.”
+When women are made the focus in business decisions, communities will thrive around them.

 Below are some of the most important statistics available on women in the economy: